jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 * HA may revoke a permit that has been granted and before works stop has been logged.
 * If a PA is revoked
     * before works start has been logged, the PA will remain in the final status of 'Revoked' where no further actions can be performed on the permit by the promoter.
-    * after works start has been logged, the promoter may log works stop and add reinstatements.
+    * after works start has been logged, the promoter may request a change, log works stop and add reinstatements.
     * with a change request awaiting assessment on a PA, the change request be revoked automatically.

 _(Previously section 6.1 in Business rules v0.1 draft)_